9 Northern Territory road trip itineraries for epic outback adventures

 Darwin to Alice Springs

 Alice Springs is the heart of the Northern Territory as well as the country.
-Your red centre adventure starts off driving from Darwin to Katherine, where you'll then spend the day exploring the incredible gorge.
+Your Red Centre adventure starts off driving from Darwin to Katherine, where you'll then spend the day exploring the incredible gorge.
 As your final destination is quite a drive from Darwin, Tennant Creek is where you'll spend your next night.
-From there, you'll hit Alice Springs where you can hot air balloon, tour Uluru and hike through the West MacDonnell Ranges.
+From there, you'll hit Alice Springs where you can fly in a hot air balloon, tour Uluru and hike through the West MacDonnell Ranges.

 - Distance: 2,998km, 30 hours round trip.